-- The competition is open to all undergraduate students with scholarly interest and career aspirations in the food distribution system. - Please note: 1) applicants are limited to applying for each category only once and subsequent submissions will not be considered, 2) only one submission will be accepted per university per category each year, and 3) applications must be submitted by Friday, March 10, 2023 (there will be no deadline extensions) by the student's department head/chair via email to Andrew Muhammad (amuhammad@utk.edu) (be sure to include 2023 FDRS Scholarship Award in the subject line).
+- The competition is open to all current undergraduate students with scholarly interest and career aspirations in the food distribution system.
+Graduating seniors are eligible to be nominated. - Please note: 1) applicants are limited to applying for each category only once and subsequent submissions will not be considered, 2) only one submission will be accepted per university per category each year, and 3) applications must be submitted by Friday, May 16, 2025 (there will be no deadline extensions) by the student's department head/chair via email to Nathan Kemper (nkemper@uark.edu) (please include 2025 FDRS Scholarship Award in the subject line).